1955 Indonesian legislative election: Electoral system

+The 257 seats of the House of Representatives were elected in 16 multi-member constituencies, with the number of seats in each constituency being proportional to its population size.
+The elections were held using proportional representation, with seats allocated using the largest remainder method and Hare quota in each constituency.
+Seats that remained unfilled due to parties not meeting the quota were then filled nationally, also using the largest remainder method and Hare quota.
+Any seats still remaining were allocated to parties with the largest number of remaining votes.
+Overall, 190 seats were elected with the constituency quota and 47 seats were elected with the national quota, with the 20 remaining seats elected in the last step.

+The electoral system caused a discrepancy between apportioned and elected seats in a constituency, with East Java and Central Java each gaining five seats, West Java gaining two seats, and East Nusa Tenggara gaining one seat more than they were originally apportioned, while the remaining constituencies lost either one or three seats, with the exception of Central Sumatra and West Nusa Tenggara which elected the same amount of seats as they were apportioned.

 Campaign

 According to Feith, the first phase of the election campaign began on 4 April 1953 when the election bill passed into law, and the second phase when the Central Electoral Committee approved the party symbols on 31 May 1954.

 At the time the bill passed into law, the cabinet was a coalition of the Islamic-based Masjumi and the nationalistic PNI.
 The next two successive cabinets were coalitions led by one of the two aforementioned parties with the other in opposition.
 Therefore, the main issue of the campaign was the debate between these two parties over the role of Islam in the state.
 Masjumi denied aiming for an Islamic state while the PNI emphasized that their pro-Pancasila stance was not anti-Islam as Masjumi sought to portray.
 The other two main and major Islamic parties, the NU and the PSII, supported Masjumi in this debate.
 A third factor was the Communist Party of Indonesia (PKI), which campaigned on such significant issues like poverty due to the continued imperialist-leaning/-influenced nature of the government's cabinet policy.
 Masjumi tried to draw a clear line between the PKI and other political parties, accusing it of being a puppet element and a tool of Moscow in the country, as well as of seeking to influence and then spread communist ideology across Indonesia.